Last updated: 28

 Coronary heart disease is the leading cause of death in Australia with many not realising they’re at

-we’ve asked Susan Wellman, Pharmacist from Pharmacy 777 in Sorrento, to provide some context.
+we’ve asked Susan Wellman, Pharmacist from Pharmacy 777, to provide her thoughts on these five questions.

 cardiovascular disease is up to four times higher than that of a non-smoker.